tmaaz/srt-caption-distiller/README.md

 [Download Python for Windows](https://www.python.org/downloads/windows/) | [Download Python for Mac](https://www.python.org/downloads/macos/) | [How to Install Python](https://wiki.python.org/moin/BeginnersGuide/Download)

 ## How To Use
 With Python running in the terminal, simply click and drag the "srt-caption-distiller.py" file into the terminal window, and Enter.
 SRT Caption Distiller will open, and ask you for the .srt file.
-Again, a simple click and drag your .srt file into the terminal window, and then Enter.
+Again, simply click and drag your .srt file into the terminal window, and then Enter.

-If you have provided a proper .srt file, SRT Cpation Distiller will instantly create a temporary copy (your original file is never altered), the working file is modified as necessary, and then it is saved as a separate final .srt file, with "_distilled" added to the name. (e.g., if your original file is on the Desktop and is named "transcript_22-01-26.srt", your new distilled file will be saved on the Desktop, named "transcript_22-01-26_distilled.srt")
+If you have provided a properly-formatted .srt file, SRT Cpation Distiller will instantly create a temporary copy (your original file is never altered), the working file is modified as necessary, and then it is saved as a separate final .srt file, with "_distilled" added to the name. (e.g., if your original file is on the Desktop and is named "transcript_22-01-26.srt", your new distilled file will be saved on the Desktop, named "transcript_22-01-26_distilled.srt")

 ## To Contribute
 Please see the [Contributing](/CONTRIBUTING.md) and [Code of Conduct](/CODE_OF_CONDUCT.md) documents included in this project.
 The code is currently almost line-by-line commented, for those learning Python or just wanting to understand how this works.